codeigniter4/CodeIgniter4/user_guide_src/source/concepts/autoloader.rst

 Composer Support
 ****************

 Composer support is automatically initialized by default.

 By default, it looks for Composer's autoload file at ``ROOTPATH . 'vendor/autoload.php'``.
 If you need to change the location of that file for any reason, you can modify the value defined in **app/Config/Constants.php**.

-.. note:: If the same namespace is defined in both CodeIgniter and Composer, CodeIgniter's autoloader will be
+If the same namespace is defined in both CodeIgniter and Composer, Composer's autoloader will be the first one to get a chance to locate the file.

+.. note:: Prior to v4.5.0, if the same namespace was defined in both CodeIgniter and Composer, CodeIgniter's autoloader was
     the first one to get a chance to locate the file.